cpmpercussion/homepage/_posts/2021-01-10-laptop-music-workshop.md

     - gibber
     - computer-music
 toc: true
+description: "This is a workshop designed for students who have never done any coding before to start by making some computer music!
+Here's the description > In this"
 ---

 This is a _workshop_ designed for students who have never done any coding before to start by making some computer music!
 Here's the description: